Jean Jaurès: Rise to prominence

 Defeated in the legislative election of 1898, he spent four years without a legislative seat.
 His eloquent speeches nonetheless made him a force to be reckoned with as an intellectual champion of socialism.
-He edited La Petite République, and was, along with Émile Zola, one of the most energetic defenders of Alfred Dreyfus during the Dreyfus Affair, army officers, and an educated newspaper readership.
+He edited La Petite République, and was, along with Émile Zola, one of the most energetic defenders of Alfred Dreyfus during the Dreyfus Affair.
 He approved of Alexandre Millerand, and the socialist's inclusion in the René Waldeck-Rousseau cabinet, though this led to an irredeemable split with the more revolutionary section led by Jules Guesde forming the Independent Socialists Party.